Every year, all of us healthcare "people" gather in San Francisco - arguably during the most expensive week to get a hotel in the city.

-"Of course thinking about goodness implies, indeed requires, a view of its opposite.
+"Of course thinking about goodness implies indeed requires a view of its opposite.

 I have never been interested in or impressed by evil itself, but I have been confounded by how attractive it is to others.
 I am stunned by the attention given to its every whisper and shout.
-Which is not to deny its existence and ravage, nor to suggest evil does not demand confrontation, but simply to wonder why it is so worshiped, especially in literature
+This is not to deny its existence and ravage, nor to suggest evil does not demand confrontation, but simply to wonder why it is so worshiped, especially in literature

 Evil has a blockbuster audience; Goodness lurks backstage.
 Evil has vivid speech; Goodness bites its tongue.
 It is Billy Budd, who can only stutter.
 It is Coetzee‚s Michael K, with a harelip that so limits his speech that communication with him is virtually impossible.
 It is Melville‚s Bartleby, confining language to repetition.
 It is Faulkner‚s Benjy, an idiot."

 We have gone 11 years without a recession

 Growing twice faster than the rate of inflation, is healthcare - not tech - what's keeping the U.S. economy on a sustained sugar high?

 And the middle-class is paying for it.
 We are at a breaking point and all of this is about to change.

 Want to talk more at JPM?
 Shoot me an email [email protected]